datastax/vault-plugin-secrets-datastax-astra/docs/index.md

 Consequently, there's no audit trail of who has downloaded and used tokens, and there's no tracking regarding who may have manually shared tokens with others.

-Astra DB Plugin for Hashi Vault solves these security management issues.
+Astra DB Plugin for HashiCorp Vault solves these security management issues.
 To ensure that your token ownership and usage are well understood, the plugin gives you the ability to associate metadata with tokens -- such as the user who created each token, and what it is being used for -- and logs who has accessed the tokens.

+## What is HashiCorp Vault?

-Hashi Vault is a widely-used solution across the tech industry.
+HashiCorp Vault is a widely-used solution across the tech industry.
 It's an identity-based secrets and encryption management system.
-Hashi Vault provides key-value encryption services that are gated by authentication and authorization methods.
+HashiCorp Vault provides key-value encryption services that are gated by authentication and authorization methods.
 Access to tokens, secrets, and other sensitive data are securely stored, managed, and tightly controlled.
 Audit trails are provided.
-Hashi Vault is also extensible via a variety of interfaces, allowing plugins (including Astra DB Plugin for Hashi Vault) to contribute to this ecosystem.
+HashiCorp Vault is also extensible via a variety of interfaces, allowing plugins (including Astra DB Plugin for HashiCorp Vault) to contribute to this ecosystem.

-Astra DB Plugin for Hashi Vault is offered as a Public Beta under the [Apache 2.0](../LICENSE.txt) license.
+Astra DB Plugin for HashiCorp Vault is offered as a Public Beta under the [Apache 2.0](../LICENSE.txt) license.

 ## Benefits

-You can use Astra DB Plugin for Hashi Vault to:
+You can use Astra DB Plugin for HashiCorp Vault to:

 * Log access to Astra DB tokens
 * Create and revoke Astra DB tokens